AFROTROPICAL

 Along the east coast of Africa are small patches of native forest.
-These areas are heavily cleared by humans and populations of Homo continue to increase.
-The remaining bits of jungle are one of several habitats in what is sometimes classified as the 'Zanzibar Inhambane (Swahili) coastal forest mosaic'.
-This includes taller lowland monsoon forest, shorter scrubby forest 'coral rag' on coralline limestone, and open Miombe woodland in drier areas.
-It is adjacent to mangroves where the estuarine waters invade, but it is now mostly dominated by human modified areas such as farms, gardens and urban areas.
+These areas are heavily cleared by humans, and populations of Homo continue to increase.
+The bits of jungle that are left are one of several habitats in what is sometimes classified as the 'Zanzibar Inhambane (Swahili) coastal forest mosaic'.
+This complex includes: taller lowland monsoon forest, shorter scrubby forest 'coral rag' on coralline limestone, and open Miombe woodland in drier areas.
+In many areas it is also directly adjacent to mangroves, where the estuarine waters invade.
+But the area is now mostly dominated by human modified areas such as farms, gardens and urban areas.

 There are some subpsecies and full species of primates endemic to these coastal areas.
 The best known is the 'Zanzibar Red Colobus Monkey' Procolobus kirkii (image below).
 There are thought to be less than three thousand individuals left on the planet, and this species is only found on the main island of Zanzibar.